Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > A raven perches on the windowsill of this otherwise empty room.
 ^523

-If the characters approach the [[/5.
-Mechanics/Bestiary/Beast/Raven.md|raven]], it flies to the shoulder of the nearest scarecrow in the garden (area S9).
+If the characters approach the [[5.
+Mechanics\Bestiary\Beast\Raven.md|raven]], it flies to the shoulder of the nearest scarecrow in the garden (area S9).

 A character who kills the raven is cursed.
 While cursed, the character has disadvantage on all attack rolls and ability checks.
-A [[/5.
-Mechanics/Spells/Greater Restoration.md|greater restoration]] spell, a [[/5.
-Mechanics/Spells/Remove Curse.md|remove curse]] spell, or a similar effect ends the curse.
+A [[5.
+Mechanics\Spells\Greater Restoration.md|greater restoration]] spell, a [[5.
+Mechanics\Spells\Remove Curse.md|remove curse]] spell, or a similar effect ends the curse.

 ## Special Events